How to Use Interjections

 Tip: Be Bold and Dramatic!

-To Express Surprise, Shock (Flexible Usage)
+To Express Surprise or Shock (Flexible Usage)

 - 1. Kèt! - Wow!
 Man!

-- 2. Mezanmi - wow!
+- 2. Mezanmi - Wow!

 - 3. Gadon Koze! - Oh my word!